AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 You are trying to give the body fuel without going into session two feeling full and sluggish.

-### If You Have Less Than 1 Hour
+## If you have less than 1 hour

-Now you are in damage-control mode, not full recovery mode.
+Now you are in damage-control mode, not full-recovery mode.

 At that point, hydration and easy carbs often matter most.
 Keep it simple and easy to tolerate.